bary249/The-Yellow-Castle/GAME_RULES.md

   - The UI will clearly show the **current Age/deck** so players know which stage of the battle they are in.

 These details are for long-term progression and content, and don’t change the **core turn-by-turn rules** described above.

+I want to write a game where the player is a historical leader and the game is a turn-based match against an AI opponent.